 Working with your physical therapist (PT)

 You’ll work closely with your PT right after your surgery.
-They’ll teach you how to ice your joint, get in and out of a chair or a bed, and apply a compression wrap.
+They’ll teach you how to ice your joint, get in and out of a chair or a bed, and how to protect it.
 And you’ll continue to work with your PT for 6 to 8 weeks as you recover from surgery.

 There will be phases to your recovery.
 And your PT will gauge your progress during each phase.
 After you achieve the goals of one phase, you’ll move onto the next.
-In this way, you’ll gradually work your way up to more difficult movements.
+In this way, you’ll gradually work your way up to more difficult exercises and activities.

 Your initial goal might simply be to improve how well you can get around using a walker or crutches.
 In later phases, you’ll walk without an assistive device to see how well your repaired joint can bear weight.

-Your PT will also design a fitness program just for you.
+Your PT will also design an exercise program just for you.
 It will include exercises to help strengthen the muscles that support your joint, as well as ones to help improve mobility.
-Building strength and range of motion around your repaired joint is the key to a successful recovery.
+Building strength and range of motion around your new repaired joint is the key to a successful recovery.

 • Range of motion exercises.
-Surgery causes swelling and pain around the repaired joint.
-Your PT will teach you exercises that will help improve your ability to move the joint.
+Surgery causes swelling and pain around the new joint.
+Your PT will teach you exercises that will help improve your ability to move your joint.
 The goal is to get you back to full range of motion.

 • Strength exercises.
-You’ll experience quite a bit of weakness in the muscles that surround your repaired joint.
+You’ll experience quite a bit of weakness in the muscles that surround your new joint.
 Your PT will choose strength training exercises to build these muscles back up.

 • Balance training.
 If you’ve had joint pain for some time, you’ve likely been favoring one side of your body for a while.
 Your PT will include stability exercises to help you improve your balance.